anthonyomorada/anthony-morada-cv/README.md

 **Live Site:** [anthonyomorada.github.io/anthony-morada-cv](https://anthonyomorada.github.io/anthony-morada-cv/)

-A professional portfolio website and CV repository for General Surgery residency and transplant surgery fellowship applications.
+A professional portfolio website and CV repository for any medical applications.
 Built with GitHub Pages and Jekyll for free, automated hosting.

 ---